 - Save money by completing 12 graduate credits at lower undergraduate tuition rates.

-- Continue coursework in a familiar setting with IES faculty
+- Continue coursework in a familiar setting with SES faculty

 - Take four graduate courses in your senior year and apply those credits to both your undergraduate and graduate degrees.

 By the numbers

 Annual salary for environmental scientists and specialists with a Master’s degree. - Illinois Department of Employment 2017